ludenticus/vpn-switcher/README.md

 Script for switching VPN connections under Linux.
 In order to alternate VPNs, it will connect to the earliest used VPN.

+## Who can benefit from this script?

+This small script will be useful in case you:

+1. Have already configured a number of VPN connections

+2. Need to switch between them, avoiding repetitions

+3. Want to  stay off the hassle of clicking each time Turn off VPN > Turn on next VPN

 ## Requirements

-* nmcli
+1. nmcli

-* Saved and working VPN connections
+2. Saved and working VPN connections

 ## Installation